iterative/dvc.org/content/docs/command-reference/repro.md

   stages (`A` and below) depend on `requirements.txt`, we can specify it in `A`, and omit it in `B` and `C`.

-  Like with the same option on `dvc run`, this is a way to force-execute stages without changes.
+  Like with the `--force` option on `dvc run`, this is a way to force-execute stages without changes.
 This can also be useful for pipelines containing stages that produce non-deterministic (semi-random) outputs, where outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

 - `--downstream` - only execute the stages after the given `targets` in their corresponding pipelines, including the target stages themselves.
 This option